 And now we're into it, the birds and the bees talk.
 Except he's less than a month away from twelve.
 Twelve!
-I thought tis talk didn't happen until Fifteen or sixteen.
-But here we are, and I'm about to explain how a girl's menstrual cycle works going 70 miles per hour down a New York State parkway.
+I thought this talk didn't happen until Fifteen or sixteen.
+Another example of how unprepared I really am as a parent.
+But here we are, and I'm about to explain how a girl's menstrual cycle works while driving 70 miles per hour down a New York State parkway.

 "Each month a young woman's body prepares to make a baby.
 The body builds a... home inside the young woman, a place where the baby can be made and grow."

 "So, why does it bleed?"